lf-edge/eden/README.md

    * `eve` -- sub-commands for interact with EVE.
    * `controller` -- sub-commands to update EVE.
    * `pod` -- work with applications running on EVE (containers and VMs)
+   * `network` -- sub-commands to work with networks running on EVE

 ## Eden EVE commands